 HOW CAN WE HELP?

-While we no longer stock pre-made skincare products, we do stock everything you need to make your own serums, including bottles and pumps, carrier oils, and a full range of inexpensive essential oils.
-Rosewater and atomiser bottles also available, as well as a ROOM SPRAY KIT (pictured).
+We stock everything you need to make your own serums, including bottles, carrier oils and a full range of inexpensive essential oils.
+Rosewater, Solubiliser and atomiser bottles also available, as well as a ROOM SPRAY KIT with instructions.

 SCENTED BATH SALTS